- Discover the Isle of Skye: A Practical Review of the Scenic Tour from Inverness

 How long does the trip last?
 About 12 hours, from departure in Inverness to return, including all stops.

 Are guides knowledgeable?
-Yes, reviewers rave about guides like Andrew and Murdoch, praising their storytelling, humor, and local insights.
+Yes, reviewers love guides like Andrew and Murdoch, praising their storytelling, humor, and local insights.

 What vehicle is used?
 A luxury mini-coach that’s described as comfortable and well-maintained.